sjoblomj/thehomepageinternet/content/writings/the_old_man_and_the_sea/index.md

 ## Plot
 The story is about an old experienced fisherman, Santiago.
 Like the others in his Cuban fisher village, he is poor and lives in spartan conditions.
 At the start of the story, he has gone 84 days without catching a fish.
 In a young boy who he mentors, he has a friend and companion, but the boy's parents have forced him to take service on a different, less unlucky boat.

 The old man sets out to sea the next day, further out into the Gulf Stream than he usually ventures.
 He sets his fishing lines and catches a marlin, but is unable to haul it in.
 The fish is too big and strong, and it drags the skiff with it as it swims away to sea.
-The old man considers tieing the line to the boat, but decides against it as the line might break from sudden movements from the fish.
+The old man considers tying the line to the boat, but decides against it as the line might break from sudden movements from the fish.
 Instead, he holds the line to his back, shoulders and hands, giving slack to the line as needed.
 The line causes him great pain, but he endures it so that he can catch the fish.

 Hours pass and become days.
 The old man realises that this is the catch of his life.
 He barely sleeps for fear of losing his great prize, should it suddenly make jerky movements and snap the line.
 He eats a little from fish he catches using his other hooks, and he has some water with him.